 Here Leadbeater equates users with dependency and hails the potential benefits of consumerism resting on a particular and often critiqued power of the market (Callinicos 2003; Ferguson 2007).
 Not only does Leadbeater’s analysis hinge on a faith in the controlling power of market forces it is similarly situated within discourses of risk (Beck 1992) and reflexive modernity (Giddens 1994).
 This state of reflexive modernity where ‘consumer culture features a populist and quasi-egalitarian impulse, asserting that everyone is entitled to consume and to consume what they want’ (Clarke et al 2007: 10) offers the possibility of new rights and responsibilities.
 In terms of personalisation within social care, direct payments certainly reflect Leadbeater’s conception of deep personalisation.
-It is here, where the logic of the consumer embedded within ‘deep personalisation’, that two competing discourses of empowerment, one emanating from the individualistic tendencies of the market and the other more collective vision of social movements converge (Croft & Beresford 2005; Starkey 2003).
+It is here, where the logic of the consumer embedded within ‘deep personalisation’ that two competing discourses of empowerment, one emanating from the individualistic tendencies of the market and the other more collective vision of social movements, converge (Croft & Beresford 1995; Starkey 2003).
 Therefore, taking as an assumption that power cannot be given, but must be taken (Evans 1992 in Jack 1995; Starkey 2003) and that power is not finite, but variable and fluid between people and groups of people at different times that this chapter seeks to explore how the personalisation agenda, through direct payments offers opportunities for empowerment through ‘responsibilisation’, in what ways, to whom and when.
 It is at this point that Leadbeater’s analysis of dependency meets the self-reliance of the personalisation agenda (DH 2010; PPFC 2011).

 Building on the different conceptions of personal assistant work, be it practical, personal or as a ‘technology of citizenship’ this chapter will explore how these responsibilities are manifested, arguing that the experience of direct payments and employing a personal assistant is significantly contingent upon access to support.
 This support although not readily available from the state (with the exception of support with the bureaucratic aspects of a direct payment) can come from family, friends and self-advocacy groups which themselves are highly contingent on the social capital of the family or individual involved (Fyson 2009).
 Similarly personal assistants are placed in a relationship of tension.
 Making choices, some ‘good’ and others potentially ‘risky’, is to be supported, enabled or facilitated through the personal assistant role.
 The personalisation agenda imagines ‘an empowered workforce with increasingly sophisticated skills’ (DH 2009c) to support people to take risks and live the lives of their choice.
 However, this is a workforce which is often - in common with their employers - isolated and unsupported.
 It is argued that personal assistants are equally subject to the responsibilisation agenda which through an emphasis upon resilience, independence and self-reliance places their role of personal assistant as simultaneously ‘responsible to’ yet ultimately ‘responsible for’ their employer, in a potentially vulnerable position.
-It is through this responsibilisation of both parties, within the context of limited support, that not only creates opportunities for inequity in quality of support, but also in the search for self-reliance as a reaction against perceived dependency on the state, that new and unstable dependencies can potentially develop between the employer and their personal assistants.
+It is through this responsibilisation of both parties, within the context of limited support, that not only creates opportunities for inequity in quality of support, but also it is in the search for self-reliance (as a reaction against perceived dependency on the state) that new and unstable dependencies can develop between the employer and their personal assistants.